datapunchorg/punch/README.md

 ## Introduction

-This project provides a fully automated one-click experience for people to create Cloud and Kubernetes environment to run their Data Analytics workload like Apache Spark.
+This project provides a fully automated one-click tool to create Data Analytics platform in Cloud and Kubernetes environment:

+1. Single script to deploy a full stack data platform: Kafka, Hive Metastore, Spark, and Data Ingestion Job.

+2. Spark API Gateway to run Spark platform as a service.

+3. Extensible design to support customization and new service deployment.

 For example, command like `punch install SparkOnEks` will automatically create an AWS EKS cluster, Ingress Controller, IAM Roles, Cluster AutoScaler, Spark Operator and a Spark REST Service.
-Then people could use curl or a command line tool (`sparkcli`) to run Spark application without any other manual deployment work.
+Then people could use `curl` or the command line tool (`sparkcli`) to run Spark application without any other manual deployment work.

 ## How to build (on MacBook)